reyestech/reyestech/README.md

 ---

+# 🎖️ About Me 🧑🏿‍💻
-# 👋 **Hi, I'm Hector!**
+### **Hi, I'm Hector!** 👋

 I’m a U.S.-based IT professional and **Certified Cybersecurity Analyst** —
 Passion for building, securing, and automating resilient cloud and hybrid infrastructures.
 I enjoy developing tools and techniques that streamline workflows and enhance automation across systems, primarily within the Microsoft Azure ecosystem.

+In this GitHub Repository, I share my hands-on labs, experiments, and personal projects.
+I'm focused on learning through doing, breaking, fixing, and building better.

+— 🛠️ Build → 💥 Break → 🧰 Fix → 📝 Learn → 🔁 Repeat

+<h7>⚠️ Disclaimer: All content shared is for educational purposes only! </h7>

 <p align="center">

   <img src="https://github.com/user-attachments/assets/94b6696a-d14a-4606-8a94-30e5a8ae9daa" alt="cc563a569dbad4f615e5a45c1c99f6c9" width="300"/>

-# 🎖️ About Me 🧑🏿‍💻
-This GitHub is where I share my hands-on labs, experiments, and personal projects —
-focused on learning through doing, breaking, fixing, and building better.
-- Passionate about cloud security, automation, and infrastructure
-- Enjoy building custom labs and testing new tools across cloud & hybrid platforms
-- Believe in learning by breaking, fixing, and improving systems — experimentation is key
-<h6>⚠️ Disclaimer: All content shared is for educational purposes only! </h6>

 # 🛠️ **Featured Projects**